jdlien/validator/README.md

 ## Introduction

-Validator is a utility class that you can use to add validation to your application that works much like native HTML5 form validation provided by browsers, but it is much more powerful, flexible, and customizable.
+Validator is a utility class that adds automatic validation to your HTML forms that works much like the HTML5 form validation provided by browsers, but it is much more powerful, flexible, and customizable.

-It is meant to sanitize and validate user input in forms, resulting in clean, consistent output that is done in a very use-friendly way without unnecessarily constraining the user from entering data in a way that is convenient for them.
+It can sanitize and check user input in forms, resulting in clean, consistent submissions that are very user-friendly without unnecessarily constraining the user from entering data in ways that are convenient for them.

 Validator includes the following built-in validation types: